NcStudios/NcEngine/docs/EngineComponents.md

 These values describing a shape cannot be modified after construction, but the shapes will be affected by the object's transform.
 For example, dynamically scaling a transform's scale will propagate to the collider.
 Transforms should always have a positive scale in each axis.
 Also, sphere colliders always assume uniform scaling.

 There are two types of events that may result from the interaction of two colliders: collision and trigger.
-This determines whether to call OnCollisionXXX or OnTriggerXXX on the AutoComponents for each involved object.
+This determines which [CollisionLogic](#logic) function should be called for each involved object.
 Components attached to Entities with the NoCollisionNotifications flag set will not receive these calls.

 Additionally, collision events are sent to the physics solver.
 The physics solver, however, may not be allowed to modify both objects.
 For example, in a collision between two standard PhysicsBodies both objects may be adjusted, but if one of them is kinematic, it cannot be moved or have its velocity modified.

 Properties of the Colliders and PhysicsBodies, if present, determine the event type except for one special case: no event will be detected between two static Entities.
 The following table outlines the result of two colliders interacting.
 * Trigger:     The Collider has isTrigger == true.